ced3773/IGME-110-Repo/README.md

 # IGME-110-Repo
-This is the README public repository for Intro to Interactive Media
+This is my README file for my public repository for my Intro to Interactive Media for my Game Design and Development degree at RIT for my career